NickRoux/CPSC433-AI-assignment/README.md

 from root (where '/src', '/build' and 'jfxrt.jar' are located):
 	1) java -cp .:../jfxrt.jar:build/*.class:build main.Main
 	2) follow prompts
-	3) be ware your current destination in respect to your .txt files used for testing
+	3) be aware of your current location in respect to your .txt files used for testing